-Supply and demand ultimately determines the cost of Gas.
-Therefore, if demand-side chooses to get their transactions included in a block sooner, then they need to pay a higher price for their transactions per unit of Gas.
-In the case of an increase in network activity, the demand for transactions increases; this can lead to a spike in transaction fees.
+Supply and demand ultimately determine the cost of GAS.
+Therefore, if the demand-side chooses to get their transactions included in a block sooner, then they need to pay a higher price for their transactions per unit of GAS.
+In the case of an increase in the network activity, the demand for transactions increases; this can lead to a spike in transaction fees.

-There are limits to the transaction fees with only a certain amount of Gas being able to be be paid per block.
-However, the miners can slowly raise these limits and increase the Gas limit by small amounts.
-It is thought that some of the cause to the rise in fees is down to the US-dollar backed stablecoin Tether and the rise in popularity in decentralized exchanges and dapps.
+There are limits to the transaction fees with only a certain amount of GAS being able to be paid per block.
+However, the miners can slowly raise these limits and increase the GAS limit by small amounts.
+It is thought that some of the cause to the rise in fees is down to the US-dollar backed stablecoin Tether and the rise in popularity in DeFi and Dapps.

 ETH Gas Station

-You can certainly save yourself on fees when you edit your gas with the help of Eth Gas Station.
-When you’re sending transactions from the likes of Metamask, the gas fee will automatically be prefilled for you.
+You can certainly save yourself on GAS fees by editing your GAS with the help of ETH GAS Station.
+When sending transactions from the likes of MetaMask, the GAS fee will automatically be prefilled for you.

-Many people use the default gas price from their wallet when they make their transaction and this is generally okay.
-However, sometimes it makes sense to pay more if you want the transaction mined quickly or you may want to save some money and offer a cheap gas price, especially if you don’t care how quickly it is mined.
+Many users will accept the default GAS price shown in their wallet, this is generally okay.
+However, sometimes it makes sense to pay more if you want the transaction mined quickly or you may want to save some money and pay a lower GAS fee.

 With the price of gas at the user’s control, it is tempting to go for cheaper or slower speeds.
 But set the limit too low and your transaction can not be executed because it runs out of gas.
 Then you’ll have to resubmit it, costing you more in gas fees.
 While offering a high gas price can speed up confirmation a bit, there is a limit to the acceleration.
 Therefore overspending won’t necessarily help you out either.
 So it’s important to get the price right.